Tosch110/Lagonaki/Readme.md

 For testnet:
 Please, put your own walletSeed string into waves-testnet.json

-# Ubuntu

-//Download deb package from [releases](https://github.com/ScorexProject/PermaScorex/releases), install it, run "perma-windows settings.json".

 # Other system

 Compile code and run your node by typing `sbt start`

-# Create package
+# Create package - recommended

 For now it is only possible to create deb package with (sudo) `sbt debian:packageBin` command.
 In order to install waves with the package, pack it first and then run with